tillmzw/cos/content/posts/29-The-Dinner.md

 There are 3 more vampires sitting next to Strahd at the table:

 - {{% mdref anastrasya Anastrasya %}} - Missing one arm.
 She is silent during the whole dinner.
 - A handsome man - Escher - He came from outside Barovia as well and was subsequently bitten by Strahd and turned into a vampire.
+Strahd mentions to the party that Escher came to the realm of Barovia with a party of friends who all ended up dead.
+Escher seems reluctant to talk about them.
 - A young street urchin from Barovia - bitten by Strahd and turned into a vampire.

 They are served by

-- The daughter of Mad Mary
+- The daughter of Mad Mary.
-- Cyrrus
+- The mongrelfolk Cyrrus.

 ## An old friend

 In the middle of the dinner Strahd surprises the party with the somehow animated body of their former companion {{% mdref benjamin Benjamin %}}.
-The adventurers are shocked and appalled.
+The adventurers are shocked, disturbed and appalled.
+Thaddeus is downright angry and makes no attempt to hide it.

 He accuses the party of abandoning Benjamin and also of the murder of innocent werewolves.